The Gem of the Land of Enchantment

 One cannot talk about Taos without first delving into the historic pueblo of Taos Pueblo.
 It is a small 19-acre community located only one mile from its modern counterpart, Taos, and is known for being the oldest continuously inhabited communities in the nation, who celebrates the magic of water with a large outdoor garden fountain in the middle of town.
 It is inhabited by the Tiwa Native Indians who continue to practice their centuries-old traditions.
 The 1,000-year-old archetypal, multi-storied adobe (water and straw mixed with dirt) complexes found here bring in tens of thousands of visitors a year.
 With its distinctive blend of ancient and modern, it has become both a tourist spot and a spiritual and sacred site.

 Tourism is the single biggest driver of Taos Pueblo's economy with people flocking here, not only to participate in the many special annual celebrations such as Feast Day (feast of two patron saints of Taos, Santa Ana and Santiago), but to witness the residing Taos Indians - who still cook with hornos, traditional outdoor ovens.
 Heated with coal, these adobe, dome-like ovens can bake over 30 loaves of bread at once.
 The pueblo itself is built completely of adobe and an adobe wall surrounds the village.
 Once standing at 10 feet tall, this wall served as a look-out post to protect its people from interlopers.
+While food delivery jobs are not yet common in Taos, as they are iin Los Angeles, there are plenty of dining choices to choose from, and of course, pizza delivery is always an option.

 There are several individual homes in Taos Pueblo, all built very close together in layers and only reachable by ladder.
 In early days, before Spanish explorers arrived and showed the Taos Indians the convenience of a door, they would enter their homes from holes in the ceiling.
 They still follow long-established pueblo laws by not having running water or electricity and use kerosene lamps or skylights for light.